zihanz12/uiuc-cs-wiki/guide/section2.md

 See [The Office of the Registrar's website](https://registrar.illinois.edu/registration/) for general resources on how registration works.

 ## 2.1 - Staggered Registration:
-In order to accomodate the sheer size of the CS department and the popularity of classes it offers, certain registration restrictions are placed on its classes in order to make sure that students who are CS majors are able to register for the classes they need.
+In order to accomodate the sheer size of the CS department and the popularity of classes it offers, the department places registration restrictions on its classes in order to make sure that all CS majors are able to register for what they need to take.
 The best resource for figuring out how registration for CS majors works is [here](https://cs.illinois.edu/academics/undergraduate/registration/cs-course-restrictions-enrollment-caps).
 To boil it down:

-* All classes that are marked as staggered registration (ST) are gradually opened up to CS students on the basis of seniority.
+* All classes that are marked as staggered registration (ST) are gradually opened up to exclusively CS students on the basis of seniority.
 Juniors and seniors register first, then sophomores, then freshmen.
 The time that you register for CS classes is determined by your cohort (the year you enrolled at UIUC), not your class standing by credit hours.
 * CSENG juniors and seniors are given slight priority over Math+CS, Stats+CS, and CS+X juniors and seniors for registering for 400 level electives.
 This is likely a consequence of the fact that CSENG is required to take CS electives to graduate.
 * Cohort restrictions are lifted one by one on different dates.
 Once a cohort restriction is lifted, all students in that cohort are able to register for their classes.
 * Once all cohort restrictions have been lifted, classes will open for non-majors.
 Students in the Grainger College of Engineering register first, and then classes are opened to the entire university.